digitallyinduced/ihp/Guide/hsx.markdown

 #### Comments

-Html Comments are supported and can be used like this:
+HTML Comments are supported and can be used like this:

 ```html
 <div>